 If your cash payments and financial aid, including any disbursements of Federal Title IV funds such as Federal Pell Grants or Federal Direct Loans, create a credit balance on your student account, we will retain these credits on your student account to be used against the charges of future terms of enrollment, only if you complete a Credit Balance Authorization Form (CBA).
 Otherwise, a student refund check, made payable to the student, will be mailed to your permanent address according to the time frame established by the federal government.

 Student Refund Checks

 You may request a student refund check for any portion of any credit balance on your student account even if you have filed a CBA Form (see "credit balances" above).
 Refund checks will only be issued for actual credit balances and will not be issued based on "pending" payments.
 Student refund checks normally require approximately two weeks to process.
 All student refund checks will be made payable to the student.
 We will mail your check to your permanent address.

 Please be aware that institutional based funds will not post to your student account until approximately one week after that semester's Add/Drop deadline.
 Refer to the Academic Calendar for Add/Drop dates.

 You may request a Bookstore Voucher up to the amount of your expected credit balance, including pending financial aid payments.
-However, pending TMS monthly payment plan payments will not be considered for this purpose.
+However, pending Tuition Payment Plan monthly payments will not be considered for this purpose.
 The vouchers may be used to purchase textbooks in the Campus Bookstore.
 All vouchers expire 30 days from the date of issue.
 Unused voucher amounts will be returned to your student account within 60 days of their expiration date.
 You must have a Credit Balance Authorization Form (CBA) on file to request a Bookstore Voucher.
 You can obtain a CBA form from the Student Financial Services Office or by downloading the form from this website and submitting it to our office.